DessimozLab/FastOMA/README.md

 </orthoXML>
 ```

+If you are interested in specific gene in specific species, and wants to know
+proteins that are in the gene family, you can find its protein ID in the file `rootHOGs.tsv` using grep.
+The first column of this file `rootHOGs.tsv` shows the rootHOG ID which could be searched on the [OMA browser](https://omabrowser.org/).
+Note that some of the input genes might not appear in this file.

+To find list of genes that are orthologous to your gene of interest, you can search in the file `OrthologousGroups.tsv`
+where each line is an orthologous group.
+Each line corresponds to a FASTA file in the folder ` OrthologousGroupsFasta`.

 Note that some of the output files are symlink (a.k.a a symbolic link), linked to files in the folder `work` created by nextflow pipeline.
-This means that if you remove the `work` folder, you will not have access to the output files anymore.
+This means that if you remove or rename the `work` folder, you will not have access to the output files anymore.

 If you are working on a large scale project, you may need to change the limitation on the number of files opened in linux using `ulimit -n 271072`.

+You can learn about OMA and FastOMA on [OMA Academy](https://oma-stage.vital-it.ch/oma/academy/).

 ### using omamer's output
 The first step of the FastOMA pipele is to run [OMAmer](https://github.com/DessimozLab/omamer).
 If you already have the hogmap files, you can put them in the `in_folder/hogmap_in`.